thingsboard/thingsboard.github.io/_includes/templates/mqtt-broker/install/helm/aws/configure-deployment.md

  - You're using Amazon RDS or an existing PostgreSQL service.
  - You want to keep your database outside the EKS cluster.

-###  IAM setup for OIDC and AWS Load Balancer Controller:
+###  IAM setup for OIDC and AWS Load Balancer Controller

 By including the following block in your `cluster.yml`, you automatically enable IAM roles for service accounts and provision the AWS Load Balancer Controller service account: